Churn propensity model

 A percentile grouping of customers by pCLV.
 Groupings include:

-Use any combination of these attributes to help focus your churn prevention and one-time buyer campaigns on your most valuable customers at the right stages within the campaign.
+By combining various customer attributes, you can create highly targeted churn prevention and one-time buyer campaigns that focus on your most valuable customers at the optimal time.
 You can access these attributes directly from the segment editor:

 Choose the predicted lifecycle status attribute from the Segment Editor.